Considerations:

 - Document ketone results in student’s healthcare record

-- Follow health care provider’s orders
+- Follow Diabetes Medical Management Plan/healthcare provider’s orders

 - Update parent’s and healthcare provider, as needed